Skip to content

 What is a Watch Movement?

 A watch movement — sometimes referred to as a "caliber" — is the heart of a watch or the engine that powers its hands and other complications.
 While the casual watch-wearer might not care what type of watch movement their watch has, watch enthusiasts appreciate the inner mechanics and artistry involved in making their timepieces run.
-Much like performance differences in car engines, watch movements have varying attributes that appeal to different types of watch buyers.
-There are three main types of watch movements, each with individual strengths and weaknesses.
-Let's look dive into each and explore why you might choose one over the other.

 Types of Watch Movements

-The three main types of modern watch movements are quartz movements, automatic movements, and mechanical movements.
 While there are certainly more than that, these three make up most watches on the market today.
 Each one plays a role in watch history, and knowing that history can make you a more informed watch collector (and maybe win you some points at the next trivia night).

 Woman photographer wears a Nixon Thalia watch